sigsum/sigsum/doc/api.md

   above signature.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2), then hex-encoded.
 - `domain_hint`: domain name indicating where `tree_leaf.key_hash` can be found as a DNS TXT resource record with hex-encoding.
+The left-most label must be set to `_sigsum_v0`.

 Output on success:
 - None